Agent Architecture / Foundation

 Thesis

-Terax: One Developer Built an AI Terminal Better Than Warp teaches a practical agent architecture move: This video reviews Terax, a 7 MB Tauri 2 + Rust AI-native terminal that bundles a multi-tab terminal, code editor, file sidebar, and browser, and weighs its single-developer feature set against Warp and Cmux.
+Terax: One Developer Built an AI Terminal Better Than Warp teaches a practical agent harness move: This video reviews Terax, a 7 MB Tauri 2 + Rust AI-native terminal that bundles a multi-tab terminal, code editor, file sidebar, and browser, and weighs its single-developer feature set against Warp and Cmux.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.